senanu/b40/docs/labs/respiration.md

     {{site.space6}}
 1. What does a $$Q_{10} = 2$$ mean?
 How much faster are the cellular processes at $$10^{\circ}C$$ higher?{{site.space4}}
 1. Some organisms are more sensitive than others to changes in temperature.
 Do you think that an organism that is less sensitive (changes in temperature affect them less) will have a higher or lower $$Q_{10}$$?
-Why? {{site.space4}}
+Why? {{site.space4}}.
+1. Ectotherms are organisms that allow their body temperature to match that of their environment (like a caterpillar or lizard).
+What do you think happens to their rate of respiration on a cold morning?
+What could you hypothesize about why lizards bask in the sun on a cool morning?{{site.space6}}
+1. Endotherms (like Humans) maintain a constant body temperature.
+What do you think happens to <em>their</em> respiration rate when they are in a cold environment? (by the way, the $$Q_{10}$$ measure above does not apply to endotherms, only ectotherms){{site.space4}}